INTRODUCTION

 • Always wipe front to back after a bowel movement

-• Use cranberry supplements or unsweetened cranberry juice
+• Cranberry supplements or unsweetened cranberry juice may help to reduce UTI risk.

 • Support your vaginal microbiome with specialist probiotics

-• Use vaginal moisturisers and lubricants for intercourse
+• Use vaginal moisturisers and lubricants to alleviate dryness and discomfort during intercourse.

 • Eat fermented foods regularly and avoid sugary foods